 You can transfer balances from multiple cards, provided they do not exceed the limit.

-While you can transfer balances from different credit cards to one eligible card, typically there will be a fee assessed for each balance you transfer.
+While you can transfer balances from multiple cards, keep in mind there is typically a balance transfer fee for each balance transferred.

-What are the costs of a balance transfer?
+What costs are associated with a balance transfer?

-There are two main costs associated with balance transfers: interest on unpaid balances and new purchases and fees.
+There are two main costs associated with balance transfers: interest and balance transfer fees.

-Some credit cards offer a low introductory APR for balance transfers that last for a set period of time.
+Some credit cards offer a low introductory APR on balance transfers for a set period.
 After this promotional period, the credit card issuer will apply the standard balance transfer APR to any unpaid balance.
-This APR is typically the same as your purchase APR but can differ.
-Be sure that you understand when your balance transfer APR will change and how much it is compared with your other credit cards before you commit to a new balance transfer credit card.
+This APR is typically the same rate as your standard purchase APR but can differ.
+Be sure you understand when your balance transfer APR will change and the rate compared to the rates of your other credit cards before you commit to a new balance transfer credit card.